Gluten Free Gravy

 Broth whisked into the roux and cooked to thicken in a small white pot.

-Step 2: Pour the broth into the flour mixture slowly, whisking constantly until all the broth has been added.
-Add the drippings if you have them, and bring the gravy to a boil.
+Step 2: Pour the broth into the flour mixture in a steady stream, whisking constantly until all the broth has been added.
+Add the drippings for the most flavorful gravy if you have them, and bring the gravy to a boil.
 Simmer for 1-2 minutes until it’s thickened.

 Finished gluten free gravy in a white pot with a wooden spoon scooping some out.